 Are you regretting eating Aunt Sarah’s famous potato salad at the summer picnic?
 Food poisoning is a common, yet painful problem.
 According to the Centers for Disease Control and Prevention (CDC), nearly 48 million Americans get sick each year from food poisoning.

 You can get food poisoning after eating spoiled food (like Aunt Sarah’s sun-soaked potato salad) or drinking something that has been contaminated by bacteria, parasites or viruses.
-You may experience pain, stomach cramps, diarrhea and vomiting.
+You may experience pain, stomach cramps, diarrhea, nausea and vomiting.
 But food poisoning is usually transient, meaning it typically clears up in 24 hours or less.

 How to treat